riverrun/comeonin/README.md

 ### Interacting with a database

-The `create_user` function in the Comeonin module takes a map, removes the "password" entry, checks the password for password strength, and then hashes the password and adds a "password_hash" entry to the map.
-If there are no errors it returns the new map.
+The `create_user` function in the Comeonin module takes a map, removes the "password" entry, checks the password for password strength (see the section above for details), and then hashes the password and adds a "password_hash" entry to the map.
+If there are no errors, it returns the new map.

-The check for password strength is optional, but it is set to true by default.

 ## Documentation